T76-org/instrument-core/README.md

 ## Including and using the safety system

-You can add the `t76_safety` library to your project to enable the safety system.
+You can add the `t76_safety` library to your project to enable the safety system, and include `<t76/safety.hpp>` to your source code.

 At launch, initialize the safety system by calling the `T76::Sys::Safety::safetyInit()` function.
 This function sets up the necessary data structures and prepares the system for fault handling, and should be called early in the system initialization process from core 0.
 It also sets up the watchdog timer, and kicks off the watchdog feeding task.